 There are no activities that are completely risk free.
 Whether a person decides to eat, drive or sky dive, there is some level of risk involved.
 The same is true of investing.
 Every investment has its own type and level of risk.
 An individual’s risk tolerance — the level of risk they are willing to accept in exchange for potential reward — helps determine which investments they will be most comfortable with in both good times and bad.

-In fact, the topic of risk tolerance has taken on renewed interest with the world’s financial markets dropping significantly thus far in 2022.
+In fact, the topic of risk tolerance has taken on renewed interest given the recent volatility in global financial markets.

 Risk Factors Versus Tolerance